 WPC's Center for Health Care develops patient-centered solutions to reduce costs and improve the availability and quality of health care for businesses and individuals, providing the only detailed, independent critique of health care issues available in the Northwest.

-Dr. Roger Stark, MD, FACS, Health Care Policy Analyst, February, 2012
+Roger Stark, MD, FACS, Health Care Policy Analyst, May, 2012

-The Spokane Journal of Business published this column on February 16, 2012.
+The Seattle Times published this column on April 23, 2012.